CHAOTIC-RAY/Gextag/README.md

 # GexTag

 GexTag is a powerful, client-side bulk geotagging and EXIF metadata utility.
-Designed with a sleek, high-contrast "Chaos Studio" aesthetic, it allows users to effortlessly inject spatial data, copyrights, dates, and keywords into their photos entirely within the browser.
+Designed with a sleek, high-contrast aesthetic, it allows users to effortlessly inject spatial data, copyrights, dates, and keywords into their photos entirely within the browser.

 ## How It Works